susoDominguez/ROAD2H-hooks/hooks/copd-assess.md

 ## Workflow

-<mark>The `copd-assess` hook is triggered when the practitioner is assessing the severity of the airflow limitation on the current patient to adjust medication, if needed.
-The context contains pairs of measurements of CAT score and mMRC dyspnoea scale, one taken on the current encounter and another as stored on the previous visit.
-Similarly for the number of exacerbations.
-Additionally, it contains information on whether asthma is present as well as on the previous diagnosis: the identified COPD group and active medication.</mark>
+<mark>The `copd-assess` hook is triggered when the practitioner is assessing the severity of the airflow limitation on the current patient to adjust medication, if needed.</mark>

 ## Context

-<mark></mark>
+<mark>The context contains pairs of measurements of CAT score and mMRC dyspnoea scale, one taken on the current encounter and another as stored on the previous visit.
+Similarly for the number of exacerbations.
+Additionally, the context contains information on whether asthma is present along with the previous diagnosis, that is, the identified COPD group and active medication.</mark>

 Field | Optionality | Prefetch Token | Type | Description
 ----- | -------- | ---- | ---- | ----